pritamkumarshahi/pritams-portfolio/README.md

 This project is developed in React and we are using Tailwind CSS to style or application.

 ## Project Setup

-run npm i && npm start to start the development server Runs the app in the development mode.\
+## `npm i && npm start`
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+That would start the development server Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`